milanajudiya/Face_Emotion_Recognition_/README.md

 longer in the teacher’s brain rather translated in numbers that can be analysed and tracked.<p>

 # Dataset FER2013
 <p> This dataset contains 48*48 pixels grayscale image faces.
 The faces are autimatically registered so that the faces are more or less centered in each image and take up around some amount of area.
-The sevent categories of emotion are (0=Angry,1=Disgust,2=Fear,3=Happy,4=Sad,5=Surprised,6=Neutral), dataset contains 28,709 training sets and 3589 test sets.<p>
+The seven categories of emotion are (0=Angry,1=Disgust,2=Fear,3=Happy,4=Sad,5=Surprised,6=Neutral), dataset contains 28,709 training sets and 3589 test sets.<p>

 # File Description
 <p><b> Face Emotion Recognition.ipynb</b> = this is the google colab notebook contains data summay , Exploratory Data Analysis, and Modeling.<p>